azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 When your root module is using child modules then you will need to run a `terraform get`.
 This will copy the module information locally.
 (If your module is already local then it will return immediately.)
 You can then run through the `terraform init` to initalise and pull down any required providers before running the plan and apply stages of the workflow.

-## Create a terraform-modules repository
+## Create a terraform-scaffold-module repository

 There is more to know about modules, but let's crack on and make a simple one called scaffold, based on the networking and NSGs from lab 3.

 We'll first make a make a new GitHub repository for our modules.

-* Go into GitHub and create a new repository called terraform-modules
+* Go into GitHub and create a new repository called terraform-scaffold-module
 * Clone it in vscode
 * Select add Add to Workspace from the notification